mattmecoli/NYC-311-Call-Analysis/README.md

 <img src="https://github.com/jarty13/Anlysis-of-311-calls-NYC-/blob/master/image/Calls%20by%20month.png" width="450" height="350">

 ## Number of calls by DOW
-* Friday and Saturday are the days with the largest amount of calls
+* Friday and Saturday saw a spike in the number of calls
 <img src="https://github.com/jarty13/Anlysis-of-311-calls-NYC-/blob/master/image/call%20by%20DOW.png" width="450" height="450">

 # Results and Findings:
 ## Loud Noise:
 * Overall Loud Music/Partying had the highest volume of calls among all boroughs.
 With Brooklyn and Manhattan having the most.
-We saw areas such as the East Village and Williamsburg neighborhoods were some of the loudest neighborhoods
+We saw areas such as the East Village and Williamsburg neighborhoods were some of the loudest neighborhoods, which is not suprising given the large numbers of younger residents in those neighborhoods.
 * Loud noise complaints starts to peak from May- September when it becomes warmer, school's  are out and there are more activities to do outside.
 June is the highest month with calls, and it starts to dip in August but picks back up in September when Universities are back in session
 * High majority of calls tend to be placed during 10 pm- 1 am through Friday and Saturday.
-* Recommend higher staff to receive call columns during the summer months, 10pm-1am on weekends, as well as the NYPD since they are the agency to investigate the calls
+* Recommend higher staff to receive call columns during the summer months, 10pm-1am on weekends, as well as the NYPD since they are the agency to investigate the calls.
+We suspect the majority of these calls are Loud Noise or Loud Music complaints.
 ## For one address:
 * New York has a policy if you are a property owner, you can request to have a tree planted on your street for free!
-The highest amount of calls for this request came in Brooklyn, Queens, and Staten Island.Wwe saw a higher frequency of calls Staten Island and Brooklyn since they are areas with more space to plant trees in the area
+The highest amount of calls for this request came in certain gentrifying neighbborhoods in Brooklyn, Queens, and Staten Island.
+We saw the highest frequency of calls in Staten Island and Brooklyn since they have slightly more room.
-* Recommend having more personal in Staten Island and Brooklyn to be available to plant the trees versus other boroughs
+* As such, we'd suggest having more personal in Staten Island and Brooklyn to be available to plant the trees versus other boroughs.
+* This also provides some insight into the sort of data that can signal the gentrifying effect occuring in a given area.
-* With requesting Large Appliance /Electronic removal, the only area we saw a majority of the calls come through Staten Island since residents of Brooklyn, Western Queens can request free curbside pick up of their appliances.
+* With requesting Large Appliance/Electronic removal, the only area we saw a majority of the calls come through Staten Island.
-## Other Complaints:
-* Rat and Graffiti sightings were the two categories that did not have significant complaints by time or area.
-Our assumptions are since rodent sighting and graffiti are something people dont tend to call about since its an every day occurance in NYC.
-Next step would look at how these two complaints have changed over the years and then see if there have any initiatives in place to control Graffiti and rat/mouse sightings.
+## An additional note:
+* We found that people enjoyed our Dash app because of its personal level of interactivity.
+People were able to search the zip code they lived in and get some insight into how their neighborhood behaves.
+# Next Steps
+* We scraped zipcodes by neighborhood from a NYC Department of Health website and our next step would be to bin zipcodes into neighborhoods and do additional analysis on that level.